-Jolteon is a pure Electric type eeveelution, with the only hard counter being Ground types.
-Jolteon counters are strong Ground types like Groudon and Rhyperior, with other generalists performing equally well.
-Jolteon has a raid boss CP of 18988.
-It is the one of the hardest Tier III Raid bosses to date, along with the likes of Claydol and Ninetails, so tread lightly and put your best foot forward!
+Jolteon is a pure Electric type eeveelution, with the only super effective counters being Ground types.
+Jolteon counters are strong Ground-types like Groudon, Garchomp, and Rhyperior, with other generalists performing equally well.

 - 1574 – 1650 (100% IV, level 20, no weather boost)

 - 1967 – 2063 (100% IV, level 25, boosted by Rainy weather)

 This page details Jolteon counters, raid counters, and the Jolteon solo strategy.

 Jolteon was the hardest Tier 3 Raid boss when raids originally came out and was thought impossible to solo.
 However, trainers now have access to the powerful king of Ground-types, Groudon.
 In clear weather Groudon can mop the floor with Jolteon, but how about in every other instance?
 Let’s find out!

 Jolteon Raid Counters